 - Sydney Tower Eye Start with a 4D Cinema Experience - spectacular footage transporting us across Sydney Harbour, its famous coastline, iconic landmarks and events that are integral to the city.
 Afterwards, reach the Observation Deck for self-guided views over Sydney.

 Walangari Aboriginal ExperienceSydney Opera HouseThe Rocks Walking TourScenic WorldHarbour Bridge Pylon Lookout

-- On the move Board your coach and make your way to the famous Blue Mountains in NSW
+- Blue Mountains Board your coach and make your way to the famous Blue Mountains in NSW.

 - Scenic World At Scenic World students will enjoy a one way trip on the Scenic Cableway, which takes them on a 545 metre ride into the World Heritage-listed rainforest of the Jamison Valley.
 Once at the bottom, they'll experience the 300m scenic walkway on the way to the base of the Scenic Railway.
 The railway is the steepest incline railway in the world!

-- Afterwards students will take a one way trip on the Scenic Skyway, where they're suspended 270 metres above ancient ravines; the Skyway provides a unique thrill as breathtaking views are revealed beneath your feet through the electro-glass cabin floor
+- Scenic Skyway Afterwards students will take a one way trip on the Scenic Skyway, where they're suspended 270 metres above ancient ravines; the Skyway provides a unique thrill as breathtaking views are revealed beneath your feet through the electro-glass cabin floor.

-- Leisure Enjoy some free time exploring Darling Harbour
+- Darling Harbour Enjoy some free time exploring Darling Harbour.

 - Quarantine Station Ghost Tour Used as a Quarantine Station between 1833 & 1984 over 500 people died from deadly diseases such as Bubonic Plague, Spanish Influenza, Smallpox & Typhus.
 Even during its operation, stories of ghosts & paranormal occurrences at the Quarantine Station have been reported.
 Learn of the many stories of the occupants here and gain a spooky insight into their lives whilst staying at Quarantine Station!